MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-create-opportunities.md

 ---
 title: Create Sales Opportunities
-description: Describes how to create opportunities from a salesperson or a contact in Financials.
+description: Describes how to create opportunities from a salesperson or a contact in Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: jswymer